lyteword/chspurgeon-tod/volume-5/psalm-116.md

 **Verse 7.** *Return unto thy rest.* Consider the variety of aspects of that rest which a good man seeks, and the ground upon which he will endeavour to realize it.
 It consists in,

-1\.Rest from the perplexities of ignorance, and the wanderings of error.
+1\.
+Rest from the perplexities of ignorance, and the wanderings of error.

-2\.Rest from the vain efforts of self righteousness, and the disquietude of a proud and legal spirit.
+2\.
+Rest from the vain efforts of self righteousness, and the disquietude of a proud and legal spirit.

-3\.Rest from the alarms of conscience, and the apprehensions of punishment hereafter.
+3\.
+Rest from the alarms of conscience, and the apprehensions of punishment hereafter.

-4\.Rest from the fruitless struggles of our degenerate nature, and unaided conflicts with indwelling sin.
+4\.
+Rest from the fruitless struggles of our degenerate nature, and unaided conflicts with indwelling sin.

-5\.Rest from the fear of temporal suffering and solicitude arising from the prospect of danger and trial.
+5\.
+Rest from the fear of temporal suffering and solicitude arising from the prospect of danger and trial.

-6\.Rest from the distraction of uncertainty and indecision of mind, and from the fluctuations of undetermined choice. *R. S. M'All.*
+6\.
+Rest from the distraction of uncertainty and indecision of mind, and from the fluctuations of undetermined choice. *R. S. M'All.*

 **Verse 7.** *Return,* ykwv.
 This is the very word which the angel used to Hagar when she fled from her mistress, "Return, "Ge 16:9.
 As Hagar through her mistress' rough dealing with her fled from her; so the soul of this prophet by reason of affliction fell from its former quiet confidence in God.
 As the angel therefore biddeth Hagar "return to her mistress, "so the understanding of this prophet biddeth his soul return to its rest. *William Gouge.*